lwjohnst86/analyzing-cohorts-course/slides/chapter_4_video_3.md

 `@script`
 When is it best to use tables?
 Basically, whenever you can't use a graph.
-For example, use a table when the units of measure are too dissimilar or if you want your findings to be friendlier to use in meta-analyses.
+For example, use a table when the units of measure are too dissimilar or when comparison between items isn't as important.

 ---